About the Foundation

 About Ross McKee, Pianist

-Ross McKee was born in 1915 and raised in Everett, WA.
+Ross McKee was born in 1915 and raised in Everett, Washington.
 He studied piano and graduated from the Manning School of Music.
 His teachers included Ernst von Dohnányi, Alexander Tcherepnin, Paul Pierre McNeely, John Crogan Manning, Wager Swayne, and Rosalyn Tureck.
 He began teaching piano in San Francisco in 1931 and performed locally as well as throughout the United States.